focus172/rush/README.md

 # Rush
-I know that the name is overused, but it's too good to pass up.

-    "ashpil <ashpil@pm.me>",
+Adapted from a project of the same name by `ashpil@pm.me`

 ## Pipeline
 The shell takes a parser and the parser takes a lexer, the lexer takes a data